Computer Science (COMP) 648

 - Unit 6 - User Interface and Interaction Methods

-- Tutor Marked Assignment (TMA) 1 will allow students to develop their presentation skills by asking them to select a research paper on Human-Computer Interaction, and present it to the colleagues in their group.
+- Assignment 1 will allow students to develop their presentation skills by asking them to select a research paper on Human-Computer Interaction, and present it to the colleagues in their group.

-- TMA 2 asks students to select a research topic in Human-Computer Interaction, conduct a comprehensive literature review, write a literature review paper, and review the papers of the peers in their group.
+- Assignment 2 asks students to select a research topic in Human-Computer Interaction, conduct a comprehensive literature review, write a literature review paper, and review the papers of the peers in their group.

-- TMA 3 assesses the theoretical part of the course through the use of blogs.
+- Assignment 3 assesses the theoretical part of the course through the use of blogs.

-- TMA 4 is a research project based on the literature review in TMA 2.
+- Assignment 4 is a research project based on the literature review in Assignment 2.
 It includes the presentation of the project to the group, and is an extension of the literature review paper.

-- Student participation is evaluated through their contributions to the discussions surrounding the presentations in TMAs 1 and 4, as well as their comments on the blogs from TMA 3.
+- Student participation is evaluated through their contributions to the discussions surrounding the presentations in Assignments 1 and 4, as well as their comments on the blogs from Assignment 3.

 In order to receive credit for COMP 648, you must achieve a cumulative course grade of "B-" (70 percent) or better.